 Automatic item updates

 Google provides automatic item updates for products in your product inventory.
 This can come in very handy as the feed is frequently updated.
-The prices and availability will be accurate, which otherwise may cause shoppers bounce off your store.
+The prices and availability will be accurate, which otherwise may cause shoppers to bounce off your store.
 Instead, you can do this manually too.
 However, it is better to automate as the prices may fluctuate during the shopping season.

 Diagnose the feed